daviemakz/risen-js/README.md

 # How Fast Can I Deploy A Micro Service Framework?

-Well, lets show you!
-We are going to create a simple HTTP based micro service framework which will use React.JS server side rendering with the aim of calculating all the prime numbers up to a certain number, defined within a query string and return a rendered [React.JS](https://reactjs.org) page back to your browser.
+Well, let’s show you!
+We are going to create a simple HTTP based micro service framework which will use React.JS server side rendering with the aim of calculating all the prime numbers up to a certain number, defined within a query string and return a server side rendered [React.JS](https://reactjs.org) page back to your browser.

 The example will be based on Linux however you can do the exact same thing with MacOS & Windows.
 We will skip going through each line of JavaScript code as this example assumes basic knowledge of Node.JS.
+Detailed documentation on the package will be available below this example.

 ## Simple React.JS Server Side Rendering Server